 In a Nutshell

 I’ve covered and highlighted basic ideas for improving the effectiveness of communication and remote team collaboration.
-For instance, it’s important to keep communication and clear so team members get precise, realistic, and constructive feedback.
+For instance, it’s important to keep communication clear, so team members get precise, realistic, and constructive feedback.
 This helps them improve their workflow and contribute more effectively to the team goal.

 When collaborating with a remote team, an agency or organization gets the benefit of working with a diverse pool of talented people.
 With the help of collaborative work, projects get more attention, and roadblocks are easily bypassed.
 The end result is a healthier work environment and better output from internal and external teams.